 To top it all off, the health benefits of the flavanol rich

 been well documented.

-lowering of blood pressure.
-A small, 3.5 ounce bar of "candy", eaten daily was a sufficient amount to bring about these results.
+significant lowering of blood pressure.
+A small, 3.5 ounce bar of "candy", eaten daily was of a sufficient amount to bring about these beneficial results.

-Another benefit this dark delight provides to the heart are indications of it's ability to lower LDL ("bad") cholesterol, and raise HDL ("good") cholesterol!
+Another asset this dark delight provides to the heart are indications of it's ability to lower LDL ("bad") cholesterol, and raise HDL ("good") cholesterol!